Natural patterns and human responses in Daniel Minter’s Universe of Freedom Making

 Minter says his main focus is not the finished carving or installation itself, but rather the process and practice of creating it and connecting with people along the way.
 “That tree is a manifestation and representation of the effort and ideas that went into its creation.
 Without understanding the journey, it's just a tree.”

-A reflection of Minter’s mother’s guinea fowl are decorated with adire cloth print patterns in this water color that was in the exhibit, A Blue: Daniel Minter and the Layered Narrative of Illustration.
-Minter combines West African and black Southern elements: indigo textile prints, cowries, okra, cornrows, guinea fowl and faint Adinkra patterns.
-The A Blue exhibition presented Minter’s illustrations for children’s books.
+Reflections of Minter’s mother’s guinea fowl are decorated with adire cloth print patterns in this water color that combines West African and black Southern elements: indigo textile prints, cowries, okra, cornrows, guinea fowl and faint Adinkra patterns.
+The painting was on view in the A Blue exhibition of Minter’s illustrations for children’s books.

 All photographs in this article are courtesy of the artist, unless otherwise noted.